 “Why in the world would you clean up for a housecleaner?!?”
 I asked.

-“So she can actually clean, you idiot.”
+“So she can actually clean.”

 I called my friend and said, “I get why you had to clean up for the cleaner now.”